- Portable Games

 A 6-inch .45 King Cobra manufactured by Colt.
 A powerful gun with a silver rotary cylinder in a long barrel shining with stainless silver steel.

-"I was just starting to get tired of nursing a girl like that.
-I'll take down the partition walls in here and liquidate all of this.
+"I was just starting to get tired of nursing that wretched girl.
+I'll bring down the partition walls in here and liquidate all of this.
 Contain the poison gas and open the path to me!"

 At that moment, Norse finally reached the ground from the underground labyrinth.